Does a Cracked Tooth Need To Be Pulled? Treatment Options Explained

 What Causes a Cracked Tooth?

-Tooth cracks may result from biting down on hard things, clenching during sleep, or an uneven bite.
+Tooth cracks may also result from biting down on hard things, clenching during sleep, or an uneven bite.
 Large fillings, injuries, and sudden shifts in temperature also increase the risk of tooth cracks.

-Teeth grow less durable and more brittle with age, increasing the possibility of tooth breaking or cracking.
+Teeth grow less durable and more brittle with age, increasing the possibility of a tooth breaking or cracking.

 Types of tooth cracks